Gourieff/img-palette-detector/README.md

 # Image Palette Detector

-This is a simple python application that detects dominant color of your source image and create an output palette combined with the source image.
+This is a simple python application that detects dominant colors of your source image and create an output palette combined with the source image.

 **Guide:**
 [**Interface**](#interface)